-There are plenty of online resources devoted to clearing up this misconception (like this), but even more perpetuating it (like this, this, and this gem, whose author imagines his physical terrorist is speaking with a German accent: “Ve haf vays of making you flexible…”).
+There are plenty of online resources devoted to clearing up this misconception (like this blog post), but even more perpetuating it (like this post, this, and this gem, whose author imagines his physical terrorist is speaking with a German accent: “Ve haf vays of making you flexible…”).

 Perception is reality, so while we all chuckle, the physical terrorist label is probably not going to build business or leave anyone feeling warm and fuzzy about the industry as a whole.
 So let’s change it; alter these misperceptions and better message the real benefits of rehab therapy—like health, wellness, and mobility.
 Oh, and the fact that you genuinely care about building a relationship with your patients that lasts way beyond a few sessions.

 This month’s blog posts will all focus on marketing the rehab therapy profession—everything you need to know to successfully communicate the value of your services to your patients, the community, and fellow medical professionals.
 When you control the messaging, you get to decide how you want to present yourself, and we bet there’s many things you’d rather highlight than physical terror.